A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Acknowledgments

 \section{Acknowledgments}

 A.K. acknowledges the support of the Geo-Mathematical Imaging Group at Rice University.
-SKS is supported by IIT Bombay seed grant (RD/0524-IRCCSH0-021) and ANRF Early Career Research Grant (ECRG) (RD/0125- ANRF000-016).
+SKS is supported by IIT Bombay seed grant (RD/0524-IRCCSH0-021) and ANRF Early Career Research Grant (ECRG) (RD/0125-ANRF000-016).
+RKM is supported by ANRF-Matrics grant ANRF/ARGM/2025/000468/MTR.